Skip to content

 Bio

-Awarau, Aroha (1976–) is a freelance journalist currently based in Tāmaki Makaurau, whose artistic pursuits have varied widely across his career.
+Awarau, Aroha (1976–2026) was a freelance journalist and writer, whose artistic pursuits varied widely across his career.

 Born in Hāwera, Taranaki, Awarau attended St Joseph's Primary School from 1981 to 1988, and Hato Pāora College, Feilding from 1989 to 1992.
 He then spent a year studying at the Elmira Free Academy, Elmira, New York in 1993, before returning to Hāwera High School in 1994.
 In 1998, he graduated from the University of Waikato with a degree in Film and Television, and subsequently worked for two years in the New Zealand film industry.
 During this time he worked on films such as What Becomes of the Broken Hearted and The Price of Milk.
 In 2004, he received a degree in journalism from the Auckland University of Technology.
 He then went on to work for various New Zealand media outlets and periodicals, including TVNZ, Woman’s Weekly, Woman’s Day, Māori Television, and Stuff.
 He famously interviewed Oprah Winfrey for Māori Television in 2019.